-- All students will arrive and line up in designated areas.
-The students will report to their supervised areas no earlier than 8:20 a.m.
-And no later than 8:35 a.m.
+• All students will arrive and line up in designated areas.
+The students attending the breakfast program will be permitted into the cafeteria at 8:20 a.m. for them to retrieve breakfast and sit at one of the open tables.
+The front doors will open at 8:30am for all students to proceed to their classrooms, except when there is inclement weather.
+During inclement weather grades PK-3 will go to sit in the cafeteria and grades 4-6 will proceed downstairs to the auditorium.
 It is imperative that students arrive on time.
 Late arrivals disrupt both teachers and students.
 Students miss instructional time.
-Children who are late must report to the main office for a late pass. - Parents/guardians are not allowed to walk their children to the classroom. - Breakfast Program students should report to the cafeteria at 8:20 a.m.
+Children who are late must report to the main office for a late pass.
+Students are considered late if they arrive at 8:50am or later.
+Please remember that children that arrive late are missing important instructional time.

+- Parents/guardians are not permitted to walk their children to the classroom. - Breakfast Program students should report to the cafeteria at 8:20 a.m.
 Bus students who require breakfast may report to the cafeteria upon entering the building. - Parking spaces are designated for school personnel.
-Visitors may use the street parking near the school as our parking lot is very limited. - When dropping off students at school please follow our, "Stop and Drop," procedure.
+Visitors may use the street parking near the entrance to Ravenswood Road.
+Our school parking lot is very limited.